BirgerMoell/BirgerMoell/README.md

 <h4 align="center">I am a Researcher in Department of Speech Music and Hearing at KTH Royal Institute of Technology!  </h4>
 <hr>
 <p>
-🔭 I’m currently working on Speech and Language Models <br/> 💬 Ask me about: Web development, Python, Deep Learning, Machine Learning and Data Science <br/>
+🔭 I’m currently working on Speech and Language Models and using Speech and Language to improve the diagnosis of Alzheimers. <br/>
+💬 Ask me about: Web development, Python, Deep Learning, Machine Learning and Data Science <br/>
 📫 Reach me or learn about my research at: https://www.kth.se/profile/bmoell <br/>
 🤗 Hugging Face models https://huggingface.co/birgermoell <br/>